 Another advantage of this is that depending on the fill, you can always opt for a cheap version of a duvet, such as a synthetic fiber-filled polyester duvet.

 A comforter is a thick, fluffy blanket that is sewn with insulating materials inside.
-A comforter is intended to sit on top of your bedding material, and comes in a variety of options to suit your need…be it plain, colorful, or with friendly motifs.
-The best thing is you can wash them as is (always check manufacturers instructions) as you do not need a cover to protect it.
+A comforter is intended to sit on top of your bedding material and comes in a variety of options to suit your need…be it plain, colorful, or with familiar motifs.
+The best thing is you can wash them as is (always check manufacturers instructions) as you do not need a cover to protect them.

 Pros: Since comforters come with a built-in cover you do not need to remove the cover from a bulky bedding addition as you can simply toss the whole thing inside the washer!!
 They come in a variety of filling materials to suit your needs, be it cotton, polyester, wool blend, or natural silk.

-A little secret: comforters are perfect for all us lazy people who don’t want a separate covering for their quilt!!
+A little secret: comforters are perfect for all of us lazy people who don’t want a separate covering for our quilt!!

 In case, you fall in love with another color or design for your quilt, you may need to replace the whole comforter.